-Fat Harold's, 212 Main St., North Myrtle Beach, is "the beach club" referred to in song and lore.
-Home to practitioners of the state dance, the Shag, Fat Harold's offers one of the coolest bars on the beach.
+Fat Harold's is "the beach club" referred to in song and lore.
+Home to practitioners of the state dance, the Shag, Fat Harold's offers one of the coolest bars in North Myrtle Beach.
 You can learn to dance while sipping your favorite beverage or just watch some of the best shaggers shuffle across the floor.
 Do not leave without dancing, even if you don't know how.
-Open 4 p.m.-2 a.m., Sunday-Thursday; 1 p.m.-2 a.m., Friday-Saturday.

-The Lazy Goat, 170 Riverplace, Greenville, has a wonderful view and equally great food.
-Here we recommend getting a table on the patio and ordering drinks and something from the intermezzo menu, like the meat and cheese trays or the Spanish pizza.
-The Goat sits right next to the Reedy River in downtown Greenville and has a great selection of wine, still and sparkling, as well as some "lazy twists" on classic cocktails.
-Open Monday-Saturday from 11:30 a.m. to 10 p.m.
+The Lazy Goat has fabulous views and equally great food.
+We recommend getting a table on the patio, ordering drinks and trying something from the intermezzo menu, like the meat and cheese trays or the Spanish pizza.
+The Goat, which sits on the banks of the Reedy River in downtown Greenville, has a great selection of wine, still and sparkling, as well as some "lazy twists" on classic cocktails.